-3 The Plan defines "disability" in relevant part as follows:
+The Plan defines "disability" in relevant part as follows:

-The employee is disabled when Unum determines that due to his or her sickness or injury ... [t]he employee is unable to perform the material and substantial duties of his or her regular occupation and is not working in his or her regular occupation or any other occupation.
+814 The employee is disabled when Unum determines that due to his or her sickness or injury ... [t]he employee is unable to perform the material and substantial duties of his or her regular occupation and is not working in his or her regular occupation.